 In TV, radio and print ads, the late Mr. Sy Syms (he passed away in 2009) would give viewers solid information about product features, availability, even company pricing strategy.

 Underscoring the Syms brand awareness campaign was an apparent belief that the more the consumer knows, the better their purchase decisions will be.
 The better their decisions, the more they will enjoy – and return to – the company where they made their satisfying choice.

 Clearly, there’s a risk in educating your customer too much – what if their new-found knowledge leads them elsewhere?
-By sharing details about his price points and price reduction strategy, Syms almost gave away some highly protected retail industry secrets.
+By sharing details about his price points and price reduction strategy, Syms gave away some highly protected retail industry secrets.